 The other subject needing identification in the painting is the mountain.
 As long as I can remember I’ve heard it called “The Elephant” because of its shape.
 Back in 1978, as I sat in Ramona Knorn’s backyard in Kokish and painted it in oils, I inquired as to what the name of the imposing mountain was that faced the community.
 The answer was always the same, “Oh, that’s The Elephant”.

 Its presence has probably been felt most of all by the many generations that have worked in its shadow.
 In the days when Kokish was still a vibrant community, The Elephant was still unlogged; its shape as the head of a gigantic pachyderm much more pronounced.
 Today it takes a more imaginative eye to see the resemblance, but it’s still there, particularly when viewed from the ocean.
 It is, in fact, a reliable landmark for ocean traffic since it can be recognized from afar.

-Its proper name?; neither innovative nor imaginative, is Mt.
+Its proper name?
+Neither innovative nor imaginative, it is named Mt.
 Holsworth.

 This painting is called Johnstone Strait Traffic and rightly so, for Johnstone Strait is a major ocean highway on the mid coast.
 Used by virtually all ocean-going vessels from skiffs to cruise ships, it is nonetheless a highway for the hundreds of orcas that frequent our waters each year and has made Johnstone Strait synonymous with whale watching.

 Now why couldn’t they have called it Orca Strait?

 Gordon Henschel owns an art gallery in Nimpkish Heights. www.henschel.ca.